guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-3.md

 </em>
 </div>

 We walked around the Palace to the other side and took a break in the shade of a tree.
-The beautiful site was all around us and we sat and enjoyed the beautiful setting of this one.
-This was by far the most beautiful site we had seen so far ([Teotihuacan](../mexico-part-1/#birthplace-of-the-gods) and [Monte Alban](../mexico-part-2/#going-local)).
+We sat and took in the Mayan glory all around us.
+This was by far the most beautiful site we had seen in Mexico ([Teotihuacan](../mexico-part-1/#birthplace-of-the-gods) and [Monte Alban](../mexico-part-2/#going-local)).
 The restoration, the surrounding jungle and the narration, all added to this beauty.

 <div class="postimg">
   <div class="grid">